hu-macsy/lama_old/scai/blaskernel/doc/Supported.rst

 * A CUDA wrapper library provides the supported BLAS and LAPACK routines on a CUDA device by wrapping the corresponding routines from the cuBLAS library.

-* A MIC wrapper library provides the supported BLAS and LAPACK routines on a Intel MIC device by wrapping the corresponding routines from the MKL library (Intel MIC version).